Visualize Data With Grafana

 4. Click the Save & test button to save your settings.
 Grafana will perform a health check on your configuration settings to verify that everything looks good.

-This connection allows Grafana to access all synced tabular data under your organization, from any machine.
+This connection allows Grafana to access all synced sensor data under your organization, from any machine.

 Visualize your data